 Is it a good idea to transfer money overseas using a credit card?

-Put simply, it’s not ideal due to the fees involved.
+Put simply, it’s not a great idea due to the fees and interest charges involved.
 If you pay for your international transfer with a global transfers specialist by debit card or a bank transfer, that will almost certainly work out cheaper.

 If you’re set on using a credit card, compare multiple transfer providers before parting with your money so that you can find the cheapest option.